 Operational Attributes (within the roadway): This category is additive.
 Each category, except Active Transit Routes, must be a new feature added as a part of the proposed project.
+Only one feature can be selected for any qualifying category.
+For example, installation of a bike lane that is identified in an adopted ATP plan can be awarded points under "Bike Lanes" or "Active Transportation Focused Plan Elements," but not both.

-- Eliminate left turn conflicts: Ramp intersection reconfiguration which does not permit left turns onto ramps. - Coordinated signal: Ramp intersections within a coordinated corridor where coordination did not previously exist. - Add turn lanes: Increase in number of turn lanes on arterial. - Add traffic control: Signalization of ramp intersection. - Enhanced ramp storage: Extension or widening of existing ramp to improve offstreet storage capacity. - Pedestrian facilities: Add crosswalk and/or sidewalk to ramp or bridge crossing within context of interchange improvements. - Active Transit Route: facility contains a currently active OCTA transit route - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
-Other elements of
+- Eliminate left turn conflicts: Ramp intersection reconfiguration which does not permit left turns onto ramps. - Coordinated signal: Ramp intersections within a coordinated corridor where coordination did not previously exist. - Add turn lanes: Increase in number of turn lanes on arterial. - Add traffic control: Signalization of ramp intersection. - Enhanced ramp storage: Extension or widening of existing ramp to improve offstreet storage capacity. - Pedestrian facilities: Add crosswalk and/or sidewalk to ramp or bridge crossing within context of interchange improvements. - Active Transit Route: facility contains a currently active OCTA transit route - Safety Improvements: Project features that increase the safety of pedestrians.

-- sustainability may be considered on a case by case basis.
-Points are awarded at construction phase only. - Safety Improvements: Project features that increase the safety of pedestrians.
 These elements can include the new installation of: intersection median barriers, curb extensions, pedestrian crossing islands, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case by case basis.